 Costs for each individual surgery will vary.
-Following your consultation with the surgeon, a financial advisor will meet with you to discuss your financial responsibility for the surgery you and the surgeon agree will be best suited for you.
+Following your consultation with the surgeon, our manager will meet with you to discuss your financial responsibility for the surgery you and the surgeon agree will be best suited for you.

 Q: What does it mean that The Davis Clinic surgeons are all BLISCare Surgeons?